 Bankruptcy allows you to protect yourself from your creditors and start anew (in a way), but Equifax and TransUnion have long memories (7 years to be precise).
 Will you have to wait 7 years before you can borrow again?
 Not likely.
 For example, a high-income person will usually regain access to credit well before the end of their financial “purgatory”.
 But let’s be frank.
 If you’ve declared bankruptcy recently, getting financing may not be what you need right now.
 Rather, it is an opportunity to reconnect with better consumption habits.

-In practice, almost anyone can view your credit report.
-This is of course provided that you give them permission.
-It's not just lenders who care about your score, but many landlords and employers are also curious about the bottom line of your financial life.
-You can question the relevance for an employer to scrutinize your payment habits, but it remains a common practice.
+Almost anyone can view your credit report, provided that you consent to it.
+It’s not just lenders who care about your score, but many landlords and employers are also curious about the bottom line of your financial life.

 So should you be worried if a potential employer requests a credit file check as part of the hiring process?
 I highly doubt that anyone has lost job opportunity due to a 2-month delay from 2016 or has a debt ratio that is a tad too high.
 Employers generally use the credit report as a final “disaster check”.
 In other words, their main objective is to confirm that your financial management is not so problematic as to cast doubt on the qualities you have demonstrated in an interview.
 If you are really worried that the state of your credit report may affect your chances, it is best to let the employer know in order to put things into context.
 But don’t be fooled!
 No employer will openly admit that your bad credit meant that you weren’t selected for the job.